yc6chen/clinia-technical/README.md

 6. You should not be able to run & debug the project pressing F5 ([.NET Core Launch (web)](./.vscode/launch.json))

+> Note: If you get an invalid `cwd` error, this is a known bug.
+Simply re-run the target and it should work on the 2nd time.

 ## What to do

 ### 1. Accessing the data